Hassan-Chapra/UFC-Fight-Analysis/README.md

 - Age: 30

 ## 📝 Notes
 - This tool is fully offline and runs in the terminal.
 - Model and scaler are saved inside the script as a single object when trained.

 ## 📄 License

 Free to use for educational, experimental, and nerdy combat sports purposes.

+Created with ❤️ by IE Sports Analytics for MMA fans and data geeks